How to Get Readers for Your Hubs

 The most valuable backlinks are links in articles you contribute to other people's blogs (called guest posting).

 Finding guest posting opportunities can be tough, but the backlinks are so valuable, it's worth the effort.
-Look for blogs on your topic, write to the blog owner and offer to contribute a post.
+Look for good quality blogs on your topic, write to the blog owner and offer to contribute a post.
 Suggest one or two intriguing titles to whet their appetite, and give some information on your credentials.
 Explain that all you want in return is a link to your own Hub or blog, either in the text of the guest post or in an author bio section.

 There's absolutely nothing wrong with sharing your Hubs or blogs on social bookmarking or social networking sites.
 It doesn't really matter which one you choose, so long as you join to genuinely use the service, and not just to self-promote (which might look unnatural).